cblack5880/post-install-config/README.md

 ![image](https://github.com/cblack5880/post-install-config/assets/138612466/ad23b001-60e6-4b11-953d-9f57730edf96)

-One could create a department name.
-There will be areas where one could also set up an SLA for that department's response to tasks.
+You could create a department name.
+There will be areas where you could also set up an SLA for that department's response to tasks.

 ![image](https://github.com/cblack5880/post-install-config/assets/138612466/caf91f05-b6be-4032-b518-3c4f2dadaa75)
 Once you are done editing your settings, click Create Dept.